Can Saunas Help You Lose Weight? Exploring the Science Behind Sauna Use

 4. Is it safe to use a sauna every day?

-Yes, if done responsibly, stay hydrated and cool down naturally after.
+Yes, if done responsibly.
+Just stay hydrated and cool down naturally afterward.

 5. Can pairing cold immersion with a sauna boost results?